-A's catcher Stephen Vogt has been named the recipient of the 2015 Jim "Catfish" Hunter Award, the team announced today.
-The award, which honors an A's player whose play on the field and conduct in the clubhouse best exemplifies the courageous, competitive and inspirational spirit demonstrated by the late Hall of Fame pitcher, is voted on by A's players, coaches and staff.
+OAKLAND, Calif. - Stephen Vogt, who has proved invaluable in playing five different positions for the Oakland Athletics and leading the team in hitting, has been named the recipient of the 2014 Jim "Catfish" Hunter Award, which honors an A's player whose play on the field and conduct in the clubhouse best exemplifies the courageous, competitive and inspirational spirit demonstrated by the late Hall of Fame pitcher.
+The award is voted upon by Oakland A's players, coaches and staff.